KonradHoeffner/tempoguide/index.md

 <mtg-card name="Fatal Push"/>
 <mtg-card name="Brazen Borrower"/>

-Fatal Push is bad against most of their deck but depending on your other removal you may need to keep one or two in against Tamiyo.
+Fatal Push is bad against most of their deck but depending on your other removal you may need to keep two in depending on how many Tamiyos and Endurances they play.

+Eco:
+> Brazen is fine vs Beanstalk if you’re happy waiting for the Murktide to show up.
+You can keep it

 ### Jeskai Control
 Very bad matchup but fortunately not widely played.